inventaire/entities-search-engine/README.md

 Tools to setup an ElasticSearch instance fed with subsets of Wikidata, to answer questions like *"give me all the humans with a name starting by xxx"* in a super snappy way, typically for the needs of an autocomplete field.

-Powering [data.inventaire.io](https://data.inventaire.io), and tailored for [inventaire](http://github.com/inventaire/inventaire)'s needs, but could probably be adapted to other use cases
+For the version tailored to [inventaire](http://github.com/inventaire/inventaire)'s needs, see the [`#integrateInvEntities`](https://github.com/inventaire/wikidata-subset-search-engine/tree/) branch

 ## Summary
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->